 While bloody noses are not frequently caused by anxiety, they can be.
 However, some types of bodily stress that lead to anxiety may be the actual root cause of your bloody nose.
 This article will discuss the anxiety-related changes in your body that can lead to a bloody nose, what you can do to prevent them, and how to decrease your anxiety overall.

 Why Bloody Noses Occur (and How Anxiety Is Involved)

-When anxiety is involved with your nosebleed, the nasal membranes or inner walls of the nose will have been dried out, veins or capillaries in the nose will have been forcibly broken, or the interior of the nose will have been weakened by:
+When anxiety is involved with your nosebleed, the nasal membranes or inner walls of the nose will have been dried out, veins or capillaries in the nose will have been forcibly broken, or the inner lining (mucosa) of the nose will have been eroded by: